shiftyp/otel-mcp-server/README.md

      # or
      node dist/server.js
      ```
-   - Set `ELASTICSEARCH_URL` to the Nginx proxy service (e.g., `http://elasticsearch-nginx-proxy:80`).
+   - Set `ELASTICSEARCH_URL` to the Elasticsearch service (e.g., `http://elasticsearch.elastic:9200`) or use port-forwarding:
+     ```bash
+     kubectl port-forward -n elastic svc/elasticsearch 9200:9200 &
+     ELASTICSEARCH_URL=http://localhost:9200 npm start
+     ```
    - If running in a container, ensure stdio is connected to your orchestrator.

 ### Docker Compose
 1. **Run the OTEL Demo:**
    - Use the official Docker Compose setup from the [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo).
-2. **Add the Nginx Proxy:**
-   - Add a service to your `docker-compose.yaml` referencing the `demo/elasticsearch-nginx-proxy.conf` as a config/volume.
-   - Link the proxy to the Elasticsearch container and expose it on a desired port (e.g., 8082).
+2. **Configure Elasticsearch:**
+   - The demo includes Elasticsearch by default.
+Make sure it's properly configured with the OpenTelemetry templates.
+   - You can use the provided `demo/elasticsearch-templates` directory to apply the necessary templates.
 3. **Run OTEL MCP Server:**
    - Start the server as a stdio process from your shell, or as a subprocess of your MCP client/orchestrator:
      ```bash
      npm start
-     # or
-     node dist/server.js
      ```
-   - Set `ELASTICSEARCH_URL` to the Nginx proxy (e.g., `http://nginx-proxy:8082`).
+   - Set `ELASTICSEARCH_URL` to the Elasticsearch service (e.g., `http://localhost:9200`).
    - If running in a container, ensure stdio is connected to your orchestrator.

 **See the `demo/` directory for ready-to-use config files for both Kubernetes and Docker Compose.**